YangLiu9208/TSTDDs/README.md

 ### Model
 ![Image](Fig1.jpg)
-Frameworks of our infrared action recognition method and the conventional method.
+Figure 1: Frameworks of our infrared action recognition method and the conventional method.
 Compared with the conventional method, our method is different in network input, CNNs structure, feature extraction, and classification strategy.

 ### Datasets
 InfAR dataset can be downloaded [here](https://sites.google.com/site/gaochenqiang/publication/infrared-action-dataset).